-Compute the gradients of an input image in both x and y direction by convolving the input image with a 3x3, 5x5, or 7x7 filter kernel
+Compute the gradients of an input image in both x and y directions.

-The Sobel filter is a discrete differentiation operator.
-It computes an approximation of the gradient of the input image intensity function by convolving the input image with the filter kernel in horizontal and vertical directions.
-The gradient approximation is to find out the high-frequency variations in the image.
-Hence Sobel filter is used mostly in edge detection algorithms.
+The Sobel Filter is a discrete differentiation operator.
+It computes an approximation of the gradient of the image intensity function by convolving the input image with the filter kernel in horizontal and vertical directions.
+The gradient approximation is used to find out the high-frequency variations in the image.
+Hence, the Sobel Filter is used mostly in edge detection algorithms.